 Chinese rocks in different places differ in terms of metamorphism and some chemical constituents.

-Iranian Crystal stone often has large crystals.
-These large crystals distinguish Chinese rock from sedimentary carbonate rocks.
+Chinese stone often has large crystal stones.
+These large crystal stones distinguish Chinese rock from sedimentary carbonate rocks.

 In terms of the internal structure of the rock and the crystallization of the rock, one mine is different from another.